adjust/ios_sdk/README.md

 [Adjust trackSubscription:subscription];
 ```

-Make sure to do this before making a call to `finishTransaction` in `paymentQueue:updatedTransaction` only if the state changed to `SKPaymentTransactionStatePurchased` or `SKPaymentTransactionStateRestored`.
+Only do this when the state has changed to `SKPaymentTransactionStatePurchased` or `SKPaymentTransactionStateRestored`.
+Then make a call to `finishTransaction` in `paymentQueue:updatedTransaction` .

 Subscription tracking parameters: